affinidi/affinidi-cli/README.md

 ### **affinidi generate-application**

-Use this command to generate a privacy preserving app.
+Use this command to generate a privacy-preserving app.
 Please see [Affinidi Reference App](https://github.com/affinidi/elements-reference-app-frontend) for more details.

 USAGE